 - Zest of 1 lime (about 1 tablespoon)

-- Handful fresh coriander/cilantro
+- A handful of fresh coriander/cilantro

 In a cup or small bowl, whisk together the lemon juice, honey, shrimp paste, fish sauce, and turmeric.
 If using frozen prepared lemongrass and dried crushed chili, add those to the mixture as well.
 Stir until honey is dissolved.
 Set aside.